Wrindu

 How Does the Wenner Method Measure Soil Resistivity?

-The Wenner method uses four equally spaced probes in a straight line: outer pair injects AC current, inner pair measures voltage drop.
-Calculate (rho = 2pi a R), where a is spacing and R is resistance.
-For 5m spacing and 50Ω reading, (rho = 2pi times 5 times 50 approx 1571) Ω·m.
+The Wenner method uses four equally spaced probes in a straight line: the outer pair injects AC current while the inner pair measures voltage drop.
+Calculate ρ = 2πaR, where a is spacing and R is resistance.
+For 5m spacing and 50Ω reading, ρ ≈ 1571 Ω·m.
 Avoid pitfalls like unequal spacing or buried conductor interference.

 What Factors Influence Soil Resistivity Measurements?

 Moisture drastically lowers resistivity (dry sand ~10,000 Ω·m vs. wet ~100 Ω·m).
 Temperature rises increase it, especially in frozen soils.
-Composition matters: clay low, rock high.
-Salt, pH, compaction also affect results.
+Composition matters: clay has low resistivity, rock has high.
+Salt content, pH, and compaction also affect results.
 Wrindu’s portable earth resistance testers with thermal-compensated circuits handle these variables for accurate substation surveys.

 What Are the Step-by-Step Procedures for Conducting a Soil Resistivity Test?